 Informally known as “Coconuts Beach,” this stretch of sand is almost always packed and a focal point of “the scene.”
 It’s the beach to see and be seen.

 But parking is hard to find, so you may want to wander a little further south to the less-traveled 16th Street Beach, largely ignored by tourists other than those comfortably lodged in nearby mom and pop motels.
 Access the 16th Street Beach from Robert P. Murkshe Memorial Park, 1600 South Atlantic Ave, 2 1/2 miles south of the Minuteman Causeway.

-Another good option is Lori Wilson Park, although it brings you back north into a cluster of high-rise beach resorts and condominiums, but there’s plenty of available parking.
+Another option is Lori Wilson Park, although it brings you back north into a cluster of high-rise beach resorts and condominiums, but there’s plenty of available parking.

 A promenade of funky seafood restaurants line the south bank of Port Canaveral, next to the cruise terminal, and most offer outdoor seating with premium views of ships coming and going.

 By the look of the crowds, the most popular of those eateries is Grills Seafood Deck and Tiki Bar, the first restaurant you encounter along Glen Cheek Drive.

 I would suggest that any of the restaurants along this strip are worthy: Fishlips Waterfront Bar & Grill, Rusty’s Seafood and Oyster Bar, Seafood Atlantic, all of which enjoy solid reviews on TripAdvisor and Yelp!